32Pollution – Compliance with Canadian Regulations

 Vessels suspected of illegally releasing oil, or other toxic substances into the marine environment, can be detained for investigation and can be prosecuted under Canadian laws.
 Owners, operators or individual crew members who are found guilty under Canadian laws can be fined up to $1 million.

-Masters of oil tankers should note that applicable tankers must carry either a Canadian Oil Pollution Prevention Certificate or an International Oil Pollution Prevention Certificate as prescribed by the Regulations and a Certificate of Insurance or Other Financial Responsibility issued in accordance with the provisions of the International Convention of Civil Liability for Oil Pollution Damage, 1992.
+Masters of oil tankers should note that applicable tankers must carry either a Polar Ship Certificate or an International Oil Pollution Prevention Certificate as prescribed by the Regulations and a Certificate of Insurance or Other Financial Responsibility issued in accordance with the provisions of the International Convention of Civil Liability for Oil Pollution Damage, 1992.

 Transport Canada is the lead agency responsible for Canada's Marine Oil Spill Preparedness and Response Regime.
 The regime was established in 1995 to enable industry to respond to its own oil spills of up to 10,000 tonnes within the prescribed time standards and operating environments, for Canadian waters south of 60 degrees north latitude.
 The regime is built upon a partnership between government and industry.
 It sets rigorous standards for response organizations and oil handling facilities, and establishes the requirements for national preparedness capacity.
 Please refer to the end of this Notice for Transport Canada contact information.